charlieb33/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Charlie's Blog

-I'm glad you are here.
-I plan to talk about ...
+Thank you for checking out my blog.
+I plan on talking about my experiences, knowledge, and projects.